yusufbata/experiments/train-problem/readme.md

 3: Run: mvn clean install

 ## Running the application
-1: Navigate to the target directory after building application (see previous step) -> train-problem/target/
+1: Navigate to the target directory after building application (see previous step) -> /train-problem/target/
-2: Run: java -jar train-problem-0.0.1-SNAPSHOT.jar classes/sample-tracks.txt classes/sample-routespecs.txt
+2: Run: java -jar train-problem.jar classes/sample-tracks.txt classes/sample-routespecs.txt
 3: You will see the output of the application on the command-line.
 Note that the sample files used in the previous step have the exact problem input specified in the problem statement.
 4: (optional) Modify the sample input files and run again, or use your own input files (then remember to change the file paths above to point to your files).